CodeYourFuture/Git-CLI-Coursework/README.md

 <!-- Write your answer here -->

 Ans: $ git status & $ git diff 7.
-What is the Git command to get changes from Github onto your computer?
+What is the Git command to get changes from Github onto your computer??

 <!-- Write your answer here -->